 Businesses Can Often Sue Foreign Corporations In Georgia

-As technology has increasingly made the United States a smaller place to do business, it is now commonplace for Georgia businesses and Georgia residents to regularly transact business with companies based in other states hundreds or thousands of miles away.
+As business litigation lawyers, we can tell you that as technology has increasingly made the United States a smaller place to do business, it is now commonplace for Georgia businesses and Georgia residents to regularly transact business with companies based in other states hundreds or thousands of miles away.
 While these companies often have a presence in Georgia through stores, offices, advertising, or even just their willingness to ship their products to a Georgia address, if they are not incorporated under Georgia’s laws they are considered a foreign corporation by Georgia law.
 Inevitably issues can arise between foreign corporations and their customers or clients who are Georgia residents which may cause the Georgia resident to want to sue the corporation.
 Generally, the rule in civil litigation in Georgia is that a lawsuit must be filed in the county where the defendant who is being sued “resides.”
 So what happens if the defendant you are suing is a foreign corporation based in another state?
 Can you even sue them in Georgia?

 Foreign Corporations Often Can Be Sued In Georgia